 You cannot receive an allowance while you are completing compulsory military service or civilian service.

 You can receive an adult education allowance for studies at a Finnish educational institution that is subject to public supervision.
 The studies may include a full or partial degree or qualification from a university, a university of applied sciences or a vocational college, as well as supplementary or refresher vocational education.
-In addition, you can receive an adult education allowance for non-formal adult education that enhances your vocational skills and competence.
+In addition, you can receive an adult education allowance for non-formal adult education that enhances your vocational skills and competence in your profession or in your current work.

 Your education must last at least two months or at least 43 days in total.